orchidsoftware/orchid.software/source/en/docs/global-search.md

 The platform comes with a package [Laravel Scout](https://github.com/laravel/scout) which is an abstraction for full-text search in your `Eloquent` models.
 Since **`Scout` does not contain the search driver itself**, you need to supply and specify the required solution, these can be elasticsearch, algolia, sphinx or other solutions.

-To use global search, you need to add a new treit `Orchid\Platform\Traits\GlobalSearchTrait` to the model, it already includes` Laravel Scout`.
+To use global search, you need to add a new treit `Orchid\Platform\Searchable` to the model, it already includes` Laravel Scout`.

 As an example, a model might look like this: